 Fatalities in Crashes Involving an Alcohol-Impaired Driver by County

 We should all be aware of how drinking alcohol affects our ability to drive.
 The statistics below on alcohol-related traffic fatalities point out just how dangerous this can be.

-Read about The penalties for a DUI conviction in Arkansas.
+Read about the penalty for a DUI conviction in Arkansas.

 Teen Drinking and Driving

 When it comes to traffic fatalities due to underage drinking, Arkansas’ rating is about equal to the national average as this table shows:

 |Alcohol-Impaired Driving Fatalities per 100K Population||1.2|

 |DUI Arrests (Under 18 Years Old) Total per Million People||62.41|